-Navid Azizan joined as an assistant professor in the Department of Mechanical Engineering and the Institute for Data, Systems, and Society in July 2021.
-His research interests broadly lie in machine learning, control theory, mathematical optimization, and network science, and his work focuses on the design and analysis of intelligent systems.
+Navid Azizan joined MIT as an assistant professor in July 2021 in the Department of Mechanical Engineering, the Institute for Data, Systems, & Society, and the Laboratory for Information & Decision Systems (LIDS).
+His research interests broadly lie in machine learning, control theory, mathematical optimization, and network science, and his work focuses on large-scale intelligent and autonomous systems.
 He received his PhD in Computing and Mathematical Sciences at the California Institute of Technology.

 Anand Natarajan* joined EECS as an assistant professor in September 2020 and is also a member of CSAIL.
 His research is in theoretical quantum information.
 He is particularly interested in nonlocality, quantum complexity theory, and semidefinite programming hierarchies.

 YuFeng (Kevin) Chen, the D. Reid Weedon Jr. ’41 Career Development Assistant Professor, joined EECS in January 2020 as part of the Electrical Engineering (EE) Faculty and the Artificial Intelligence and Decision- Making (AI+D) Faculty.
 He is also a member of MIT’s Research Laboratory of Electronics (RLE) and Microsystems Technology Laboratories (MTL).
 His work focuses on developing insect-scale robots capable of locomotion and transition between air, land, and water.